-So far the best we have is a 2-bit branch predictor, that can capture up of the order of 93% of branch behaviour.
+So far the best we have is a 2-bit branch predictor, that can capture up to the order of 93% of branch behaviour.
 The remaining 7% is significant if the penalties are high.
 If for example we have a very aggressive design capable of issuing up to 8 instructions per clock and we mispredict a branch, we not only have to flush up to 7 instructions from the pipeline, but we have lost the opportunity to start up to 7 instructions in the correct path of the branch.

 Before going to a more sophisticated branch prediction strategy, I introduce one more improvement in branching: a branch target buffer (or BTB).
 The win from a BTB, which stores the target instruction of the branch, is that as soon as the branch is resolved as taken, the target instruction can be inserted into the pipeline.
 In some schemes, a BTB may include branch prediction [Perleberg and Smith 1993], but I prefer to keep the terms separate.
-A BTB may store varying degrees of information from a prediction of the branch target address through to
+A BTB may store varying degrees of information from a prediction of the branch target address through to the target address and the actual instruction.
+Unlike a branch predictor, a BTB needs an accurate representation of the target instruction since it would be useless to start executing a completely wrong instruction, so a BTB typically includes a tag that allows the address of the source branch to be reconstructed.
+In other words, similarly to a cache, a BTB is indexed by part of the address of the branch being predicted, and the rest of the branch address is used in a tag to check that the right target has been found.
+This scheme can obviously only work if branch instructions cannot vary the target address, i.e., it's always based on an immediate